infiniflow/infinity/README.md

 ### ⚡️ Incredibly fast

-- Achieves 0.1 milliseconds query latency on million-scale vector datasets.
+- Achieves 0.1 milliseconds query latency and 15K QPS on million-scale vector datasets.
-- Up to 15K QPS on million-scale vector datasets.
+- Achieves 1 millisecond query latency and 12K+ QPS on 33M data full text dataset.

 > See the [Benchmark report](https://infiniflow.org/docs/dev/benchmark) for more information.